 A commercial isothermal amplification system has already been developed for food pathogen detection.
 The 3M™ Molecular Detection System uses a unique bioluminescence method to detect the amplification of DNA sequences and is designed to be simple to use.
 The amplification and detection processes are completed within 75 minutes with real-time positive results available as early as 15 minutes.
 An overnight single enrichment step is still required at present.
 Test kits for E. coli O157 including H7, Salmonella and Listeria spp. detection in food and environmental samples are currently available.

 Portable PCR-based instruments have also been developed recently.
-For example, Idaho Technology markets the ‘Ruggedized Advanced Pathogen Identification Device’ or R.A.P.I.D.® System, which uses an air thermocycling process and a fluorimetric detection system to detect Salmonella, Listeria, E. coli O157 and Campylobacter in food samples.
+For example, BioFire markets the 'Ruggedized Advanced Pathogen Identification Device' or R.A.P.I.D.® System, which uses an air thermocycling process and a fluorimetric detection system to detect Salmonella, Listeria, E. coli O157 and Campylobacter in food samples.

 While PCR is the cornerstone of molecular pathogen detection, other techniques have also been used to develop commercial products.

 rRNA-based detection Ribosomal RNA (rRNA) is more abundant in bacterial cells than the DNA of the genome, but can be equally specific to individual species.
 This means that detection of specific rRNA sequences has the potential to provide more rapid detection than conventional PCR, but with no loss of sensitivity.
 Targeting rRNA forms the basis of the automated Atlas™ Detection System developed by Roka Bioscience using hybridisation technology licensed from GenProbe.
 The target sequences are amplified not by PCR, but using a technique called transcription-mediated amplification, which is both rapid and isothermal.
 The detection system uses labelled oligonucleotides probes.
 Assays for Salmonella and Listeria are currently available.